-- 1. Interpret the given information relating to the work and resources when stripping and removing licensed asbestos: by being able to meet the following assessment criteria:
+- 1. Interpret the given information relating to the work and resources when removing licensed asbestos: by being able to meet the following assessment criteria:

-- 1.1 Interpret and extract information from method statements, drawings, specifications, schedules, manufacturers' information and plan of work.
+- 1.1 Interpret and extract relevant information from the plan of work, risk assessments, drawings, specifications, schedules and manufacturers' information.

-- 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
+- 1.2 Comply with information and/or instructions derived from risk assessments and method statements.

-- 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+- 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.

 - 1.4 Describe different types of information, their source and how they are interpreted in relation to:

 - 1. drawings,

-- 2. method statements,
+- 2. specifications,

-- 3. plan of work,
+- 3. schedules,

-- 4. specifications,
+- 4. risk assessments,

-- 5. schedules.
+- 5. plan of work

-- 6. manufacturers' information
+- 6. current official guidance,

-- 7. approved Codes of Practice.
+- 7. manufacturers' information,

-- 2. Know how to comply with relevant legislation and official guidance when stripping and removing licensed asbestos: by being able to meet the following assessment criteria:

-- 2.1 Describe their responsibilities under current legislation and official guidance whilst working:
+- 8. current regulations and

-- 1. in the workplace,

-- 2. below ground level,

-- 3. at height,

-- 4. in confined spaces,

-- 5. with tools and equipment,
+- 9. approved Codes of Practice